Constant term

-has a constant term of −4, which can be considered to be the coefficient of $x^0y^0,$ where the variables are eliminated by being exponentiated to 0 (any non-zero number exponentiated to 0 becomes 1).
+has a constant term of −4, which can be considered to be the coefficient of $x^0y^0$, where the variables are eliminated by being exponentiated to 0 (since any non-zero number exponentiated to 0 becomes 1).
 For any polynomial, the constant term can be obtained by substituting in 0 instead of each variable; thus, eliminating each variable.
 The concept of exponentiation to 0 can be applied to power series and other types of series, for example in this power series: